chuckmasterson/chuckmasterson.github.io/_posts/2020-03-19-f-around-kettles.md

   gracefully decaying downtown of tiny Maple Plain, and north of town I found Lake Independence, its mostly forested shore studded with occasional two- and three-stories.
-I rode a ways up the road that encircles it until I found a handmade wooden sign saying <span class='small-caps'>Porky’s Sugar Camp</span>.
+I rode a ways up the road that encircles it until I found a handmade wooden sign saying <span class='smallcaps'>Porky’s Sugar Camp</span>.
 ---